 Novak Djokovic disqualified from US Open after hitting line judge with ball

-Djokovic hit a ball behind him after dropping serve in the first set of his fourth-round match against Pablo Carreno Busta.
+Djokovic had just dropped serve during his fourth-round clash with Pablo Carreno Busta.

-Title favourite Novak Djokovic was sensationally defaulted from the US Open after hitting a line judge with a ball.
+Novak Djokovic was sensationally disqualified from the US Open after accidentally hitting a line judge with a ball struck in annoyance.

 The top seed and 17-time grand slam champion had just dropped serve to trail Spanish opponent Pablo Carreno Busta 6-5 in the opening set of their fourth-round match on Arthur Ashe Stadium.